-We got our goats initially because we thought they were absolutely adorable and couldn’t imagine a world without them.
-Shortly after we started to wonder, “Can you make money raising goats?”
+We got our goats initially because we thought they were absolutely adorable and couldn't imagine a world without them.
+But they can be expensive to care for, so shortly after we started to wonder, "Can you make money raising goats?"

-Surely, it’s a possibility.
+Surely, it's a possibility.
 I mean, other people raise goats and seem to be doing just fine.
-Why can’t we?
-So, we started to look into the breeds we would want, the cost to purchase more goats, and the costs to keep them healthy and happy.
+So, you should be able to also.

-You can make your own homestead profitable with our work sheets.
+You can make your own homestead profitable with these Profitable Homesteading Worksheets.

 If you bet the farm (pun intended) on just one revenue stream, then a single miscalculation can throw off your entire budget for the year.
 But if you set into motion several sources of income, then a single miscalculation becomes a bump in the road but isn’t catastrophic.